Man Behind Sketchy ‘Audit’ of Pennsylvania’s Voting Machines Has Ties to Failed Arizona Recount

 (Downs, the Allegheny County spokesperson confirmed that the images of the ballots had been legally obtained but that after their release, “the Department of State issued guidance to all Elections offices that such images should be considered to be contents of a ballot box and are not available for release.
 Any other subsequent requests have been denied pursuant to that guidance.”)

 Speckin’s attorney did not comment on who commissioned Speckin to review Fulton’s voting machines.
-Reached via email, Fulton County elections director Patti Hess declined to answer questions about who commissioned the report (or who was paying for it), referring The Daily Beast to the county’s special counsel, who did not return a request for comment.
+Reached via email, Fulton County elections director Patti Hess declined to reveal who commissioned the report (or who was paying for it), referring The Daily Beast to the county’s special counsel, who did not return a request for comment.

 Fulton County has a special counsel on voting machine-related matters because Speckin’s report is at least the third attempt by state and local Republicans to review the Republican county’s Dominion machines.